Yogesh-sa1n1/tech_eazy_devops_Yogesh-sa1n1/README.md

-# AWS EC2 Java App Infrastructure with Auto Log Upload to S3
+# AWS EC2 Java App Infrastructure with Auto Log Upload to S3 + GitHub Action Whenever user perform push request all stuff happen

 This Terraform project provisions an AWS EC2 instance to run a Java Spring Boot application and automatically uploads system and app logs to an S3 bucket during shutdown.